-The Center for Contract Training develops customized educational programs in a variety of fields for businesses, non-profits, and community and other organizations.
-Programs range from ESL classes for Post-Doctoral Fellows at Memorial Sloan Kettering Cancer Center to credit-bearing security courses for Transportation Security Administration agents at Kennedy and LaGuardia Airports.
-CCT also coordinates online and occupational employee training courses for the division.
-For more information visit http://ace.laguardia.edu/cce or call (718) 482-5330.
+The Center for Contract Training develops customized educational programs in a variety of fields for businesses, non-profit and community and other organizations.
+Programs range from English as a Second Language (ESL) classes for Post-Doctoral Fellows at Memorial Sloan Kettering Cancer Center to credit-bearing security courses for Transportation Security Administration agents at Kennedy and LaGuardia Airports.
+CCT also coordinates online courses for the division.
+For more information call (718) 482-5330 or email snival@lagcc.cuny.edu.